amadsen/gulp-remaster/README.md

 You could also write a gulp plugin by wrapping Remaster.

 ## Use
-Like other gulp plugins, Remaster is used by calling the `.pipe()` method of a readable Vinyl stream, passing it an invocation of Remaster.
+Like other gulp plugins, Remaster is used by passing an invocation of Remaster to the `.pipe()` method of a readable Vinyl stream.
 By default, Remaster will behave much like [gulp-clone](https://github.com/mariocasciaro/gulp-clone) in that it will make a clone of all Vinyl files found in the stream and pass them on.
 A more useful invocation of Remaster will pass a file handler function